Bachelor and Master Theses

 Responsibilities of accepted students

-We wish you the best of luck for a successful completion of your thesis project and hope that you will benefit from this experience.
+The AU wishes all students under the supervision of its members the best of luck for a successful completion of their thesis projects, and hopes that they will benefit from this experience.